Ava7/PGF-Router/README.md

         )
     )

-#### Cashing
+#### Caching
-Because internal structure is plain multidimensional array, cashing is very easy and effective.
-Data for cashing can be obtain using:
+Because internal structure is plain multidimensional array, caching is very easy and effective.
+Data for caching can be obtain using:

     $router->dump();